crirex/Bubble-Bot-Fysallida/README.md

 +help -> Shows you all my commands...again.

-+introduction -> I will itroduce myself :blush:
++introduction -> I will introduce myself :blush:

 +bubble {@Name | Name} {Soap | Rubber | Gum | Plastic | Glass} {Trap | Squish | Sit} -> This command will be used so that i could use my powers to create bubbles and use them to play with someone.
 If you dont pick anything in a field then I will just do random things.